jascou/MilitaryMadness/docs/tasks.md

 73. [x] Audit toString/debug printing for sensitive or excessive output; standardize formatting with StringBuilder.
 (Standardized Location.toString with StringBuilder; other major classes already use StringBuilder; no sensitive data printed)
 74. [x] Add a lightweight plugin point to register new unit types without changing core engine code.
 (Implemented: UnitPluginRegistry with tests; integrated in LocationManager.addUnit and DebugStateIO)
 75. [x] Provide a basic telemetry/log file (opt-in) for bug reports (Java Preferences + logs directory).
 (Implemented: Telemetry.initIfEnabled in main; added TelemetryTest validating log file creation)

+## Next Phase Roadmap (Q4 2025 and beyond)

+Notes (2025-09-22):
+- Rendering: Terrain tiles now use procedural textures (TilePainter) instead of flat colors for better visual distinction while keeping performance acceptable.
+This is a non-breaking visual enhancement.
+- AI: You can now launch AI-controlled games from the CLI.
+Use `--ai red|blue|both` with `--play <map>` to automate one or both teams (AI vs AI).
+Optional: `--ai-seed`, `--ai-delay`, and strategy params (`--ai-agg`, `--ai-caution`, `--ai-capture`).

+This section captures the highest‑impact next steps now that the foundational refactors, tests, and CI are in place.
+Each item is scoped to be deliverable in a focused PR or small series and should become a GitHub issue with acceptance criteria.

+1. AI improvements and difficulty scaling
+   - Replace SimpleHeuristicAI with pluggable evaluators and search depth configuration (AiConfig).
+Metrics: beat baseline on test maps; deterministic outcomes under fixed seeds.
+   - Add unit tests for AI decision quality on tactical scenarios (e.g., prioritize captures, avoid overextending).
+Guard runtime with headless mode.

+2. Balance and content externalization
+   - Externalize unit/terrain stats to JSON or YAML in Resources (alongside Units.txt legacy), load via ResourceLoader.
+Provide migration and validation.
+   - Add a balance test harness with golden expectations (DPS, TTK, movement budgets) to prevent regressions.

+3. Campaign/save system (beyond DebugStateIO)
+   - Define SAVEv2 with compression and metadata (map id, turn, teams).
+Add round‑trip tests and backward compatibility with GSTATEv1 when feasible.
+   - Basic campaign sequence: list of maps with carry‑over rules; preferences key for last campaign node.

+4. Designer quality of life
+   - Grid snapping, undo/redo, and validation overlays in DesignGUI.
+Headless‑safe tests for model/controller.
+   - Export preview thumbnails for MapSelectionDialog; cache in Resources/maps/.thumbnails.

+5. Performance on large maps
+   - Profile PathfindingService and rendering on 60x60 maps.
+Introduce tile visibility culling and adjacency caches persisted per map load.
+   - Add perf budget tests (microbenchmarks or timing thresholds in CI with generous ceilings and [DEBUG_LOG]).

+6. Accessibility and UX polish
+   - Keyboard‑only navigation completeness; high‑contrast mode toggle; larger text option.
+   - Auditory cues off by default in headless; respect PreferencesManager.

+7. Localization readiness
+   - Externalize user‑visible strings to resource bundles; default en_US.
+Verify classpath resolution from jar.
+   - Add locale smoke test loading a sample bundle (test/resources/i18n/messages.properties).

+8. Packaging and distribution
+   - Produce OS‑agnostic release artifacts: fat jar (existing), plus platform zips with launch scripts.
+Verify ResourceLoader works inside jar.
+   - Attach artifacts in CI workflow; include checksums and versioning derived from Git tags.

+9. Multiplayer/Hotseat groundwork
+   - Formalize command model (MoveCommand, AttackCommand) and a turn event log.
+This enables hotseat and future networking without UI coupling.
+   - Add serialization tests of commands; ensure determinism with Rng.

+10. Observability and telemetry (opt‑in)
+   - Expand Telemetry: session id, basic hardware info, anonymized error summaries.
+Respect preferences and include clear privacy note.
+   - Add rotating logs and log level override via CLI.

+11. Test coverage and CI hardening
+   - Raise JaCoCo minimums for engine/map logic; keep GUI thresholds modest.
+Fail CI on substantial drops.
+   - Quarantine GUI tests that require a display; keep headless suite green.
+Validate Checkstyle/SpotBugs gates in matrix.

+12. Documentation and ADRs
+   - Author ADRs for AI redesign, SAVEv2, command model, and i18n adoption.
+   - Update docs/map-format.md for versioning and examples; expand docs/units.md for externalized format.

+How to work these items:
+- Create a GitHub issue per bullet with “Type: Feature/TechDebt/Docs” labels and clear acceptance criteria.
+- Keep PRs small and focused; include tests and updates to docs.
+- Prefer classpath‑first resource loading and headless‑safe tests per repo guidelines.